JAForbes/blog/posts/node-scripting-tips.md

 Now we can do a few things already.

 We can run our script with `--help` and it will output a nicely formatted help screen based on what we passed to `app.option`.
-If we call it with the `--list` option our main function won't run, and instead we'll just log "list" to the screen then exit.
+If we call it with the `--list` option our main function won't run, and instead we'll just log `"list"` to the screen then exit.

 I want to be able to list all the available log files between a date range, and I want to be able to view all logs between a date range.
-The list function will be where we retrieve and filter the available log files.
+The `list` function will be where we retrieve and filter the available log files.
 Main will continue to render out the parsed logs.

-The log files path looks like this "papertrail/logs/dt=2019-10-24/2019-10-24-21.tsv.gz" where each file represents one hour of the day.
+The log files path looks like this `"papertrail/logs/dt=2019-10-24/2019-10-24-21.tsv.gz"`, where each file represents one hour of the day.

 So if we want to filter by date we need to be able to parse that string and then compare it to the provided args.

-The built in Date object gets a bad name in JS.
+The built in `Date` object gets a bad name in JS.
 I think it's not that bad if you learn about its idiosyncrasies.
 But we're scripting, there's no reason not to bring in whatever module will make our life easier.
-So I'm going to use date-fns' parse function.
-First thing is use node's built in `path.basename` function to get the last segment of the filename.
+So I'm going to use `date-fns` `parse` function.
+Node's built in `path.basename` function will get us the last segment of the filename.

 ```js
 function list(){